Culture of San Antonio: Cowboy culture

 San Antonio is the birthplace of the American cowboy.
-Rope steering, bull riding, and busting broncos date back to the city's earliest days with vaqueros on the Mission ranches.
+Steer roping, bull riding, and busting broncos date back to the city's earliest days with vaqueros on the Mission ranches.
 In the past, when Spain ruled Texas, vaqueros (cowboys) filled Mission ranches to rope and round up cattle.

 Cuisine

 Because of its ethnic and cultural diverse mix, San Antonio has a wide range of cuisines.
 One can find Mexican, African American, Italian, French, Spanish, Thai, Filipino, Vietnamese, Greek, Latin, German, Indian, Central and East Asian, Middle Eastern and Pacific Islander food throughout the city.
 San Antonio's long history and proximity to Mexico has endowed the area with an extensive variety of authentic Mexican and Tex Mex restaurants.

 Military

 San Antonio has been a military city in the United States since Texas joined the union in 1845.
-Initially, it was a crucial staging point for the Mexican-American War offensive (1846-1848), and later it served as a critical supply depot.
+Initially, it was a crucial staging point for the Mexican-American War offensive (1846–1848), and later it served as a critical supply depot.
 This military status was cemented between 1868 and 1883, when San Antonio donated the 90 acres of land just east of downtown that the US Army turned into Fort Sam Houston.
 The U.S. Armed Forces have numerous facilities in and around San Antonio; Joint Base San Antonio (JBSA) comprises Fort Sam Houston, which has Brooke Army Medical Center within it, the only one within the city limits, Lackland Air Force Base, the sole site for Air Force basic training, Randolph Air Force Base, pilot training, and Camp Bullis, ground training.
 Camp Stanley, storing and testing munitions, is not a part of JBSA and is just outside the city limits.